 At public hearings recently held by the State Treasurer, the most vocal supporters of vouchers have been parents of private school children.
 Virtually every parent who spoke at these hearings made clear their children already attend private and religious schools or are being homeschooled.
 Their main complaint is that, in order to qualify for a voucher, they will be “forced” to enroll their children in public school for 100 days.
 These parents urged the Treasurer to allow online courses to satisfy the 100-day enrollment requirement.

-What will be the impact of Nevada’s new voucher program on public school budgets?
+What will be the impact of private school vouchers on public school budgets?

 The Legislature had not commissioned any studies about the impact of the voucher program on public school budgets when it enacted the voucher law.
 The ESA law does not allocate new state monies for vouchers; instead, it requires the State Treasurer to transfer funding from public school budgets for each child that leaves the public school and qualifies for a voucher.
 Proponents of the law argue that the public schools will not suffer from the transfer of funding to private entities because the schools will have fewer children to educate.